yallungrai277/laravel-k8s-deployment/README.md

 1. Get the url for the app `minikube service app-service --namespace=laravel-k8s-prod --url=true` or `kubectl port-forward service/[nginx_web_server_service_name] 8080:80` if not on minikube.

-Note: Above steps should be configured.
+Note: App should be running.

 # Accessing app via load balancer